Draughtproofing and insulation to keep warm this winter

 “Friends could see their breath when they stayed in the spare room,” says Allan.
 “It was so cold.”

-Now, after renovating the house to one of the highest international standards for airtightness and insulation, the house is “very pleasant to live in” with energy bills of around $160 per quarter.
-The internal temperature now stays around 22 to 24 °C year-round, with very little heating and no cooling.
+Now, the house is “very pleasant to live in” with energy bills of around $160 per quarter.
+They renovated it to one of the highest international standards for airtightness and insulation.
+The internal temperature is around 22 to 24 °C year-round, with very little heating and no cooling.

 Renew household efficiency expert Lance Turner says that with triple and even double-glazed windows beyond the budget of many households, there are many simple retrofits that can make a difference to energy use at home.